jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 $ kappa = u''/ ( (1 + u'^2) ^(3/2)) $<eq_28>

 While @Liu2019 established a geometric relationship for direct analytical curvature calculation in their specific case, no such relationship exists for the general case.
-Therefore, formula @eq_28 is adopted for this analysis.
+Therefore, @eq_28 is adopted for this analysis.

 With known displacements, derivatives can be obtained through numerical differentiation.
 Two main approaches are available: the well-established #gls("fd") methods @Baerwolff2020 @Meister2019 @Munz2019 @Richter2017 @Langtangen2017 and the less conventional Complex-Step method @mdobook.
 Within the #gls("fd") methods, three common procedures exist.
 These procedures, derived from Taylor series expansion, are subject to truncation error @mdobook.
 Additional rounding errors arise from numerical calculations @Baerwolff2020.
 Modern computers typically use double precision ($2^(-52) approx num("2.2 e-16")$ @Baerwolff2020), limiting the precision of numerical values beyond a certain decimal place.
 These rounding errors, while inevitable, require particular attention when working with very small numbers and must be considered in relation to accuracy requirements.